Bendi11/NN/README.md

 - Multithreading

 ## Using As a Library
 This can be used standalone in a project, just as a library.
-Copy the files src/include/net.hpp and src/net.cpp to your project and #include the header file, you should be good to go.
+Copy the folder src/neural to your project and in a cmakelists.txt file, use add_subdirectory(neural) and link_libraries(libNeural)